brookchuang1111/HelloWorld/README.md

 # cs1
 Repository for the CS1 course I am teaching.
-This has a sample project "code", with a setup for intelliJ (which includes a template for class homework/projects), and some data files/stdlib.jar.
+This has a sample project "code", with a setup for intelliJ (which includes a template for class homework/projects), and some data files and libraries.

 To use this repository: